 Fusing engineering and economic expertise

 After two years of studying mechanical engineering, Johannes decided to expand his horizons by adding business administration to his curriculum.
 “I love engineering and the technical aspect of things,” he says.
 But the business side is equally important: “I think there’s so much interesting stuff in the background that needs to work so that a solution is valuable to society.”
 When he graduated from RWTH Aachen, he decided to join a large external strategy consultancy, where he worked on projects in the manufacturing sector.
 After three years, he was looking for a stronger connection to engineering and, in the long run, a career in an operative role.

 Then, he says, “Siemens Management Consulting reached out to me.
 I met with different SMC Vice Presidents, and what they told me sounded great.”
 With his diploma in mechanical engineering and a bachelor’s degree in business administration, he was a perfect fit for a career at SMC.
 Here, he found the strong focus on engineering and the long-term career prospects he was looking for: “One of SMC’s key pillars is that you work on consulting projects, but eventually have the opportunity to move on to a leadership position within Siemens.”

-Today, Johannes works as a Project Manager and it’s his job to plan, manage and successfully lead strategy projects.
+Today, Johannes works as a Principal and it’s his job to plan, manage and successfully lead strategy projects.
 “We learn early on how to work with clients, how to lead and how to collaborate with team members.”
 Additional training sessions and a comprehensive feedback culture helped him to further refine his strategic, analytical and leadership skills.
 And while his work is focused on developing effective strategies, he still benefits immensely from his technical expertise.